saltytine/tivOS/docs/install.md

 # Building Documents

 Compiling an operating system is not an easy task...
-The build environment I require for building cavOS is as simple as it gets, only needing a few UNIX utilities and obviously a cross compiler...
+The build environment I require for building tivOS is as simple as it gets, only needing a few UNIX utilities and obviously a cross compiler...

 > **Warning!** If any step fails, do NOT proceed...
 Start over (double checking your dependencies) and if the issue persists, create an issue reporting it.
 Remember, this project is still in development!